awslabs/aws-sdlc-controltower-extension/README.md

   2.)
 Navigate to Control Tower Console

   3.)
-On the left side click on "Organizational units"
+On the left side click on "Organization"

   ![alt text](images/ct-create-ou-1.png)

   4.)
-On the right side click on "Add an OU"
+On the right side click on the "Create resource" drop down.
+Then select "Create organizational unit".

   ![alt text](images/ct-create-ou-2.png)

   5.)
-Enter in desired name of Organization Unit
+Enter in desired name of Organization Unit (OU) Name.
+Then select the Parent OU of the new OU.

   ![alt text](images/ct-create-ou-3.png)

-  Repeat these steps until you create all desired Organizational Units
+  Repeat these steps until you create all desired Organizational Units.

   ![alt_text](images/ct-create-ou-4.png)